 - More than one-third of all respondents said they have not done anything to cope with their feelings (SHRM)

 Employers can provide resources to help employees recover from the mind/body stressors they experience at work — and feel their best, even during the most challenging and uncertain times.
-Don’t miss 3 Reasons to Support Your Stressed-Out Employees with Whole-Person Wellbeing and Bringing Wellbeing to Everyone During the COVID-19 Pandemic to learn more.
+Don’t miss our next article on work life balance to learn more.